-There are centralized algorithms that allow for wages to be flexible, and whose outcomes can yield a competitive equilibrium (Kelso and Crawford 1982).
-The preferences firms and workers submit to a centralized match in such an algorithm consist of a ranking of each other for any possible wage.
-For example, a worker would indicate that his first choice is to work for a certain firm at a certain wage, his second choice may be to work for the same firm at a lower wage, and his third choice could be to work for another firm at the higher initial wage, and so on.
-While the centralized clearinghouse does not use exactly this algorithm, it uses the Roth Peranson (1999) algorithm which allows firms to list alternative positions at different wages, and to express preferences for some workers in only some positions.
+of a ranking of each other for any possible pay.
+For example, a worker would indicate that his first choice is to work for a certain firm at a certain salary, his second choice may be to work for the same firm at a lower salary, and his third choice could be to work for another firm at the higher initial salary, and so on.
+While the centralized clearinghouse does not use exactly this algorithm, it uses the Roth Peranson (1999) algorithm which allows firms to list alternative positions at different salaries, and to express preferences for some workers in only some positions.
 This algorithm, in the environment studied by Bulow and Levin (2006), can yield competitive outcomes (Niederle, 2007).
 A centralized clearinghouse using the Roth Peranson (1999) algorithm therefore does not per se reduce price competition.

 How would a decentralized market yield competitive wages?
 In general, the assumption is that if a wage is below the competitive level, either the worker himself, or some other firm becomes aware of an arbitrage opportunity, which would eventually lead to a competitive outcome.
-This was implicitly the motivation for the lawsuit: the notion was that without a match, residents would receive many offers, and haggle and bargain until they receive their competitive outcome.
-We already showed that in the market for internal medicine residents, the decentralized market is far from one in which residents can safely wait for multiple offers.
+This was implicitly the motivation for the lawsuit: the notion was that without a match, residents would receive many offers, and bargain until they receive their competitive outcome.
+We already showed that in the market for internal medicine residents seeking GI fellowships, the decentralized market is far from one in which residents can safely wait for multiple offers.
 Instead, the market is characterized by exploding offers made at very dispersed times that do not allow residents to seek out multiple offers simultaneously.

 We studied empirically whether the limited offers that can be obtained simultaneously lead to bargaining (Niederle, Proctor and Roth, 2006).
 We asked gastroenterology program directors in the survey whether they offered different terms to different fellows, and whether wages were adjustable.
-Out of 63 program directors, all but 4, (i.e. 94%) offered the same wage to all their fellows.
-Furthermore, all but 4

-(although not all the same 4 programs) offered the same hours on call.
+Out of 63 program directors, all but 4, (i.e. 94%) offered the same salary to all their fellows.
+Furthermore, all but 4 (although not all the same 4 programs) offered the same hours on call.
 While eighteen of the 63 programs (29%) offered different fellows different amounts of time for research; all but 3 of these programs formally differentiated the kinds of fellows doing different jobs (i.e., they had at least 2 kinds of fellows).
-That is, not many program directors offered different contracts to different fellows they hired in the same year (and remember that we oversampled the larger programs, who have more than one fellowship per year).
-All program directors responded that offers are not adjusted in response to outside offers and terms are not negotiable.
+That is, not many program directors offered different contracts to different fellows they hired in the same year (and remember that we oversampled the larger programs, which have more than one fellowship per year).

+All program directors responded that offers were not adjusted in response to outside offers and terms were not negotiable.

-In general, markets with impersonal wages may be more common than standard models would suggest.16
+In general, markets with impersonal pay may be more common than standard models would suggest.17

-Thus, while different programs offer different wages and terms, and while program directors respond in many other ways to the contingencies that arise in the course of the hiring process (such as adapting the timing and length of their offers), it does not appear that they adjust the terms of their offers to the situations of individual candidates.
+Thus, while different programs offer different salaries and terms, and while program directors respond in many other ways to the contingencies that arise in the course of the hiring process (such as adapting the timing and length of their offers), it does not appear that they adjust the terms of their offers to the situations of individual candidates.
 Rather, as the market for GI fellows abandoned the match it seems to have become less competitive, in the sense that at each point in time, residents did not face the whole market, but only the smaller set of programs that made offers at that time.
-And indeed, some fellows lamenting the loss of the match do so for that reason.17
+And indeed, some fellows lamenting the loss of the match did so for that reason.18